 6. Mitigate risk and exposure.

 A technical member of the IRT should be responsible for monitoring the situation and ensuring any effects or damage created as a result of the incident are appropriately repaired and measures are taken to minimize future occurrences.
 The IRT will also need to define any necessary penalties as a result of the incident.
+For example, an inappropriate wire transfer made as a result of a fraudulent phishing email could result in the termination of the employee responsible.

 Photo Credit: Flickr